Installation

 pod install

-pod update Bugsee # This is important, install command does not guarantee you will get latest version
+pod update Bugsee # This is important, as the install command does not guarantee you will get the latest version

 Download the latest version from here and extract it.

-Copy Bugsee.framework to your project by drag and dropping it into the right location.
-When asked, choose to copy:
+Copy Bugsee.xcframework to your project by drag and dropping it into the right location:

 Initialization

-Locate your app delegate and initialize the framework in your application:didFinishLaunchingWithOptions method:
+Locate your app delegate and initialize the framework in the application:didFinishLaunchingWithOptions method:

 @import Bugsee;